 Periodontitis is one of the most common diseases in the world, affecting billions of people and contributing to mobility of tooth and can lead to loss of tooth if left untreated.
-To treat periodontitis, early detection and active periodontal therapy, as well as routinely supportive
+To treat periodontitis, early detection and active periodontal therapy, as well as routinely supportive periodontal therapy, are required.
+Clinical attachment loss assessments are used to detect and diagnose periodontal disease by assessing probing pocket depths and gingival recessions.

 This clinical assessment, however, is unreliable, and periodontal disease screening is both a diagnostic endeavour and prone to discover localised periodontal tissue loss.
-As a result, automated assistance systems are needed.1
+As a result, automated assistance systems are needed.